JitendraJoshi2000/Encryption/README.md

 # Encryption
 This is Encryption algorithm designed by me.
+Base on Cipher encryption.

 This python and Java codes encrypts/decrypts password.